Karan-Malik/prepdata/README.md

 Glide through the most repetitive part of Data Science, preprocessing the dataframes with [prepdata](https://pypi.org/project/prepdata/).
 This library lets you train your Machine Learning models without worrying about the imperfections of the underlying dataset.

 ## Features
+Use a single comprehensive function to automatically:
-- Removing missing values
+- Remove missing values
-- Removing outliers
+- Remove outliers
-- Encoding categorical variables
+- Encode categorical variables
+- Scale values
-- Splitting the dataset
+- Split the dataset
-- Training your model automatically with the comprehensive functions of this library.
+- Train your model

 ## Table Of Contents